 Serving Waukegan, Libertyville, Lake County, Gurnee & nearby areas of Illinois

-Custody issues may be resolved one of two ways:
+Custody issues may be arranged one of two ways:

-One party to the marriage begins the legal process for the dissolution of marriage by filing a Petition for Dissolution of Marriage.
-The person filing the case is referred to as the "Petitioner."
-The other spouse is referred to as the "Respondent."
+One party to the marriage may begin the legal process for the dissolution of marriage by filing a Petition for Dissolution of Marriage.
+The Petition and a Summons will be served upon the other spouse.

-2. The Response
+2. A Response is Filed